Characters: Team Fortress 2 Offense

-- A recent patch changed the Soda Popper's effect from granting mini-crits to enabling a quintuple jump.
+- Soda Popper's Hype, when charged by simply running around, can grant the Scout a quintuple jump.
 However, this takes up the same slot as the aforementioned Force-a-Nature and doesn't stack with the Atomizer.

 - Eat My Dust: One of his lines.

 - Even Bad Men Love Their Mamas: Seems to be fond of his.
 "Look at me, ma!"

 - Extra!
 Extra!
 Read All About It!: "Extra!
 Extra!
 You're frickin' dead!"

 - Fiery Redhead: Some of the comics depict him with red hair, while his in-game model has brown hair.

 - Fourth Wall Observer: One has to wonder where he picked up the word "ragequit".
 Yes, he actually does tell his domination victims to ragequit.